 Information / Content Included

 Submitter Details

 Full names of all submitters

 Contact details of all submitters

 Identify any properties or businesses owned by the submitter/s

 Stipulate who the vision is submitted by or on behalf of.

-Identify who owns the of sites subject to the visioning application, including ownership agreements (i.e. an options agreement)

-Stipulate if a planning proposal or development application has been submitted for the site/s

 Submission Requirements

 Submission is 20 pages or less

 All Planning Priorities are addressed in full (1 page per priority):

 1 Movement and Access

 2 Activities and Economy

 3 Character and Built Form

 4 People in Place

 5 Community Infrastructure and Open Space

 6 Sustainability and Climate Resilience

-Address and Lot/DP of the subject site/s

-Description of the site/s including total size

-Maps and Plans (if relevant)
+Maps and plans (if relevant)

-Please see the submission templates in the Appendices for optional use.
+Please see the submission template in the Appendices for optional use.

-Appendix 1 - Canterbury Master Plan Study Area
+Appendix 1 - Canterbury Master Plan Study Areas